-At Resplendor, Minas Gerais state, we find an incipient demand, motivated by the passenger train from Vale Company and a landscape full of possibilities.
-The challenge was to generate income to the rural area and develop new businesses with a sustainable profile.
-For 16 months we supported local entrepreneurs from mapping possibilities to the creation of new businesses.
+At Resplendor, Minas Gerais state, Brazil, we find a growing demand, motivated by the passenger train from Vale Company and a landscape full of possibilities.
+The challenge was to generate income for this rural area and develop new businesses with sustainable profiles.

 The phases of the project, one by one, can be checked below.
-This cycle was concluded last December.
+This first project cycle was concluded last December.

 Phase 1 – Mapping

-After that, 6 entrepreneurs were selected to receive support and capacity building to potentialize their businesses: DIM Restaurant (DIM meaning wonders from the countryside of Minas Gerais), Cachaçaria Dona Bem (Spirits producer), Sítio Sabores Marins (Rural Producers Association Limadouro), Sítio Vale Verde and Sítio Borel (both members of the Rural Producers Association ADEBRAS) and Top Bike.
+Following this, 6 entrepreneurs were selected to receive support and capacity-building training to potentialize their businesses: DIM Restaurant (DIM meaning “Wonders from the countryside” of Minas Gerais), Cachaçaria Dona Bem (Spirits producer), Sítio Sabores Marins (Rural Producers Association Limadouro), Sítio Vale Verde and Sítio Borel (both members of the Rural Producers Association ADEBRAS) and Top Bike.

 Phase 2 – Inspiration and qualification

-The next step was looking for references for capacity building for the businesses.
-A good strategy for that is benchmarking, which we have already spoken about in here in the blog.
-At this case we did four inspirational trips.
-We also promoted 118 hours of trainning, aiming technical qualification, improve service quality, develop entrepreneurial habilities, project management skills and networking.
+The next step entails looking for references for capacity-building for the businesses.
+A good strategy for this is benchmarking, which we have already discussed here on the blog in previous articles.
+For this phase, Raizes made four inspirational trips.
+We also promoted 118 hours of training, aiming to increase technical qualification, improve service quality, develop entrepreneurial abilities, project management skills, and networking.

 Phase 3 – Prototyping and product innovation

-The third step is directly connected to structuring the touristic sites and infrastructure.
-After all the capacity building, we started the product innovation and prototyping phase, designing what would be delivered to the public, with the implementation of the Touristic Adaptation Plan.
+The third step is directly connected to structuring the touristic sites and their infrastructure.
+After all the capacity building, Raizes started the product innovation and prototyping phase, designing what would be delivered to the public, with the implementation of the Touristic Adaptation Plan.

-At Resplendor this was a really cool step.
-It included a bio construction workshop having as an experiential part building a dry toilet.
-It also inspired, for example, the creation of a community library with books that were not being used on a former idle space owned by one of the entrepreneurs.
-All that is beautifully illustrated on the Project video that summarizes the Community Social Entrepreneurship Program (PESC, in Portuguese) Resplendor.
+At Resplendor, this was a particularly fruitful step.
+It included a bio construction workshop, involving the building of a dry, compost toilet.
+This experience also inspired, for example, the creation of a community library with books that were not being used in a formerly unused space owned by one of the entrepreneurs.
+All of this is beautifully illustrated in the Project video, which summarizes the Community Social Entrepreneurship Program (PESC, in Portuguese) Resplendor.
 Check the video below.

 Phase 4 – Market Access